-If you need to quickly sell a house (2 weeks or less), you don’t have time to sit around reading bland articles from some intern at Yahoo!
+If you need to quickly sell a house instantly (2 weeks or less), you don’t have time to sit around reading bland articles from some intern at Yahoo!
 You need advice from the experts.
-Thus, we bring you the Insider’s Guide on How to Sell A House Fast, written by people who actually buy houses fast.
+Thus, we bring you the Insider’s Guide on How to Sell A House Fast For Cash, written by people who actually buy houses fast.

 It Starts with 5 Easy Steps

 - Determine your home’s value range

 - Determine your bottom line